ohenekwabena/workflow-builder/NODE_OUTPUT_STRUCTURE.md

 Each node in a workflow receives input data from previous nodes and produces output data that flows to subsequent nodes.
 The output structure varies by node type.

+### Trigger Node Behavior

+**Important**: When a workflow is executed manually (via "Run Now" button), all trigger nodes are automatically skipped.
+The execution starts from the nodes immediately after the trigger nodes, using the provided input data.
+This allows you to test and run workflows without waiting for scheduled triggers or webhook events.

+- **Manual Execution**: Trigger nodes are skipped, execution starts from downstream nodes
+- **Webhook Execution**: Webhook trigger node is executed with the webhook payload
+- **Schedule Execution**: Schedule trigger node is executed when the cron schedule fires

 ## Node Types and Output Structures

 ### 1. Trigger Nodes